What to Do in Montreal: A Complete Guide

 Things to Do in Montreal

-Things to Do in Montreal When It Rains
+Things to Do in Montreal on a Rainy Day

 - Go shopping in Quebec’s largest underground network, spanning 32 kilometers of tunnels, which houses various shopping centers and food courts.

-- Visit the Science Centre in the Old Port, especially if you have children to take care of.
+- Visit the Science Centre in the Old Port, especially when traveling with children.

 - Explore museums, such as the Fine Arts Museum located in the city center, the Pointe-à-Callière Museum in the Old Port, and the Holocaust Museum.